zhagan/mod/docs/api/sources/mp3-deck.md

 ### Imperative Refs

-For programmatic control, you can use refs to access methods directly:
+For programmatic control of playback and file loading, you can use refs:

 ```tsx
 import { MP3Deck, MP3DeckHandle, Monitor } from '@mode-7/mod';